By Dan Plouffe

 Han, a past provincial champion, was part of a smaller Kanata Charms team that went to France last October for a World Cup aesthetic group gymnastics competition under the direction of Irina Shivrina, the gymnaestrada group’s choreographer.

 The diversity theme rings true for the team’s coaches as well.
 Shivrina moved to Canada from her native Russia over a decade ago to instruct dance for the March-Kanata Skating Club, while Fryer is a living example of the collection of streams available at Kanata Rhythmic.
-She was first introduced to the club on a “bring-a-friend day” at age 8, later joined the competitive ranks and became a 3-time provincial champion, started in the club’s coach-in-training program at age 14, and remains in that role today.
+She was first introduced to the club on a “bring-a-friend day” at age 8, later joined the competitive ranks and became a 3-time provincial champion, started in the club’s coach-in-training program at age 14, and remains in the role of coach today.

 “They’re from various streams of our programs, so here they come together with people they wouldn’t normally train with,” Fryer says of the gymnaestrada group.
 “They’ve made new friendships and have got to bond a little differently.”